clementsallan/check_linux_updates/README.md

          * ``pip2.6 install argparse``
          * Python 2.6 is barely supported.. :-P

+# Example output

+Example shows the system has 2 updates (including 1 security update), requiring system reboot.

+    $ check_update_local.py
+    2
+    $ check_update_local.py -s
+    1
+    $ check_update_local.py -r
+    1

 ## I like Zabbix :-)

-This local variant would be more useful with Zabbix Agent than manual execution.
+This local variant would be more useful with Zabbix Agent than just the user's manual execution.

 Try UserParameter like the following: